AdobeDocs/analytics-platform.en/help/components/exports/manage-export-locations.md

    ![Exports window showing Location accounts tab](assets/account-add.png)

-1. (Conditional) If you are a system administrator, you can enable the [!UICONTROL **View accounts for all users**] option to view locations created by all users in your organization.
+1. (Conditional) If you are a system administrator, you can enable the [!UICONTROL **View accounts for all users**] option to view accounts created by all users in your organization.

-1. Select [!UICONTROL **View details**] on the account that you want to edit.
+1. Select [!UICONTROL **Edit details**] on the account that you want to edit.

 1. Make any desired changes, then select [!UICONTROL **Save**].